Posted on Wednesday, October 15th, 2014 by Peter Sciretta

 July 8th 2016: Doctor Strange

 The Doctor Strange movie adaptation will be directed by Scott Derrickson (Sinister)from a script by Jon Spaihts (Prometheus).
-Rumors about who might play Doctor Strange have been swirling for years now, involving everyone from Justin Theroux to Benedict Cumberbatch, and most recently Joaquin Phoenix.
+Rumors about who might play Doctor Strange have been swirling for years now, involving everyone from Justin Theroux to Benedict Cumberbatch to Joaquin Phoenix turned down the role.
+The new short list of actors in talks to play the role include Ethan Hawke, Ewan McGregor, Matthew McConaughey, Jake Gyllenhaal, Oscar Isaac, and Jared Leto.
 In comics, Doctor Stephen Strange is the “sorcerer supreme” of the Marvel Universe.
 Dr. Strange will bring magic to the Marvel Cinematic Universe.

 November 11 2016: The Sinister Six